 It may be possible to prevent this acceleration of tax by allocating cash or other fixed consideration to high-basis assets and the open-transaction contingent consideration to lower-basis assets.
 Section 1060 does not prohibit special allocation of types of consideration to different assets, even if they are sold as part of an "applicable asset acquisition" subject to the residual method, but PLR 200004040 (Oct.
-24, 1999) suggests that IRS has doubts as to whether such an allocation is proper.
-The authorities are discussed in part I.C.5., below, in the context of an installment sale.
+24, 1999) and LAFA 20080101F (Dec.
+3, 2007), suggest that such an allocation may not be proper where the effect is to thwart the proportionate recovery of asset basis in an installment sale.
+These authorities are discussed in part I.C.5., below, in the context of an installment sale.